siravijbb/TweakScale/README.md

-# TweakScale Unofficial
+# TweakScale /L :: Archive

 TweakScale lets you change the size of a part.

-Unofficial fork by Lisias.
+TweakScale /L is TweakScale under Lisias' management.

 ## In a Hurry